norswap/norswap.github.io/_factory/posts/2022-10-02-0-bedrock-vs-nitro.md

 An advantage of reusing EIP-1559 is that it should make it marginally easier for wallets and other tools to compute fees.

-The Nitro gas-metering formula is pretty elegant though, and they seem to have put a lot of thought it.
+The Nitro gas-metering formula is pretty elegant though, and they seem to have put a lot of thought in it.

 # (F) L1 fee algorithm